jlangch/venice/doc/readme/macros.md

 * By quoting `'if` Venice is prevented from evaluating `if` at macro expansion time.
-Without quoting you get a `Symbol 'if' not found` exception, because `if` is a special form and not a symbol.
+The `if` should be transformed as is to the output expression.

 * `test`and `form` do not need to be quoted because they are macro arguments and substituted at macro expansion time without evaluation.

 * `nil` does not need to be quoted either it evaluates to itself.
+You can quote it though, but it makes the macro less readable.

 ### Syntax Quote